Miksus/rocketry/docs/user_guide/parameters.rst

 Parametrizing Tasks
 ===================

-There are also many ways to pass additional data to the tasks.
-One can put the data to a file that is read during the task's execution (ie. in the user defined function) or the data can be passed as parameters.
+There are many ways to pass additional data to the tasks.
+One can put the data to a file and read it during the task's execution or pass the data as parameters.
-In this section, we focus on the latter.
+In this section, we focus on the latter method.

 There are two layers of parameters in Red
 Engine: